Trusted WordPress tutorials, when you need them most.

 Using Post Revisions with Old WordPress Editor

-In case you haven’t upgraded your WordPress to Gutenberg and still using the old Classic Editor, you’ll find the post revisions in the publish meta box on the right panel of the post/page edit screen.
+If you haven’t upgraded your WordPress to Gutenberg and are still using the old Classic Editor, you’ll find the post revisions in the Publish meta box on the right panel of the post/page edit screen.

 Browse Post Revisions in WordPress Classic Editor